lgrammel/js-agent/examples/babyagi/README.md

 # JS Agent BabyAGI

-A TypeScript / JS Agent implementation of [BabyAGI](https://github.com/yoheinakajima/babyagi) by [@yoheinakajima](https://twitter.com/yoheinakajima).
+JS Agent implementation of [BabyAGI](https://github.com/yoheinakajima/babyagi) by [@yoheinakajima](https://twitter.com/yoheinakajima).

-It is currently implemented as a single planner step, does not use memory (yet), and uses `gpt-3.5-turbo` instead of `davinci-003`.
-The main loop that executes the top task from a task list and then updates the task list was extracted into "UpdateTasksLoop" (gptindex.js).
+It is implemented as a single planner step and does not use memory or actions.
+The main loop that executes the top task from a task list and then updates the task list was extracted into "UpdateTasksLoop".

+## JS Agent features used

+- OpenAI text completion model (`text-davinci-003`)
+- Custom console output with AgentRunObserver
+- `UpdateTasksLoop` planning loop
+- Creating typed LLM functions with prompt and output processor using `$.text.generate`

 ## Usage